Perform static analysis on a System Composer™ architecture to evaluate characteristics of the system.

 Use analyses to calculate overall reliability, mass roll-up, performance, or thermal characteristics of a system, or to perform a SWaP analysis.

-Write analyses based on element properties to perform data-driven trade studies and verify system requirements.
+Write static analyses based on element properties to perform data-driven trade studies and verify system requirements.
 Consider an electromechanical system where there is a trade-off between cost and weight, and lighter components tend to cost more.
 The decision process involves analyzing the overall cost and weight of the system based on the properties of its elements, and iterating on the properties to arrive at a solution that is acceptable both from the cost and weight perspective.

 The analysis workflow consists of these steps:

-Specify values for the properties on those elements
+Specify values for the properties on those elements.

 Select the model element.